-The Northern Song Period (960 - 1127 AD)
+The Northern Song Period (AD 960 - 1127)

-Emperor Gong of the Later Zhou dynastyIn AD 960, the Five Dynasties Period came to an end, when the military generals Zhao Kuangyin and his younger brother Zhao Kuangyi of the Later Zhou dynasty, the 5th and last of the 5 dynasty states that had succeeded one another after the fall of the Tang dynasty, used their army's strength to overthrow their emperor, the young boy emperor Gong (then 7 years old).
-Zhao Kuangyin proclaimed the Song dynasty (960 AD - 1279 AD), which he ruled as its first Emperor Taizu.
+Emperor Gong of the Later Zhou dynastyIn AD 960, the Five Dynasties Period came to an end, when the military generals Zhao Kuangyin and his younger brother Zhao Kuangyi of the Later Zhou dynasty, the 5th and last of the five dynasty states that had succeeded one another after the fall of the Tang dynasty, used their army's strength to overthrow their emperor, the young boy Emperor Gong (then 7 years old).
+Zhao Kuangyin then proclaimed the founding of the Song dynasty (AD 960 - 1279), which he ruled as its first Emperor Taizu.

 Emperor Taizu, founder of the Song dynastyThe Song dynasty is divided into two distinct periods, the Northern Song and the Southern Song period.
-The Northern Song period (960 AD - 1127 AD) came first, since Emperor Taizu established his capital in the northern city of Bianjing (nowadays Kaifeng in Henan province).
+The Northern Song period (AD 960 - 1127) came first, since Emperor Taizu established his capital in the northern city of Bianjing (which is today the city of Kaifeng in Henan province).

-Emperor Taizong, the 2nd emperor of the Song dynastyHis younger brother Zhao Kuangyi followed him then on the throne as the Song dynasty's second emperor Taizong.
-Under his leadership, the last renegade state - the Northern Han kingdom - was defeated and its territory incorporated in 979 AD as well.
+Emperor Taizong, the 2nd emperor of the Song dynastyHis younger brother Zhao Kuangyi then succeeded him on the throne and continued to rule the Song dynasty as its Emperor Taizong.
+Under his leadership, the last renegade state - the Northern Han Kingdom - was defeated and its territory incorporated in AD 979 as well.
 Emperor Taizong immediately afterwards attempted to regain the Sixteen Prefectures from the Khitan Liao dynasty in the north.

 the small yellow area in this map shows the Sixteen PrefecturesThe territory of the Song empire was substantially smaller than that of the Tang empire at its height and was comprised mainly of the agricultural heartland of China (with a population of about 100 million people).
 The subsequent Song emperors never managed to bring the former parts of the Tang empire in the North, Northeast, South and especially Northwest back under Chinese control.

-After the Song dynasty had stabilized its power, it launched a major military campaign in 1004 AD with the aim of trying to recapture the prosperous Sixteen Prefectures from the Liao dynasty state, its northern neighbour.
+After the Song dynasty had stabilized its power, it launched a major military campaign in AD 1004 with the aim of trying to recapture the prosperous Sixteen Prefectures from the Liao dynasty state, its northern neighbour.
 However, the Song army was defeated by the Khitan forces and the Song dynasty was forced to sign a humiliating treaty with the Liao dynasty, which stipulated the annual payment of subsidies (that were mostly paid in silver, silk and cotton cloth) to the Khitan emperors.

-Another thorn in the side of the Song dynasty were the troublesome Tangut people, descendents of the Tuoba Turks, who had founded the Tuoba Wei dynasty (see Six Dynasties section) in the 4th century AD.
-They resisted further territorial expansion of the Song state in the Northwest (territory that they had won near the end of the Tang dynasty) even before they officially founded their own independent state, the Western Xia dynasty, in 1038 AD.
+Map of the Song dynasty state during the Northern Song period in AD 1111.
+The green and dark-grey areas north of the Song territory show the Western Xia (Xi Xia) dynasty and Liao dynasty states.Another thorn in the side of the Song dynasty were the troublesome Tangut people, descendents of the Tuoba Turks, who had founded the Tuoba Wei dynasty (see Six Dynasties section) in the 4th century AD.
+They resisted further territorial expansion of the Song state in the Northwest (territory that they had won near the end of the Tang dynasty) even before they officially founded their own independent state, the Western Xia dynasty, in AD 1038.

 city gate of the Northern Song capital Bianjing (detail of Zhang Zeduan's famous painting "Along the River during the Qingming Festival")Besides trying to expand their territory militarily, the Song rulers also took measures to stabilize and legitimize their hold on power (and to prevent the threat of losing their new empire again through military action by local military leaders, just like they had seized power for themselves) by establishing a stable civilian bureaucratic government, that relegated military power to a secondary role in the empire.
 However, they faced a problem that no previous dynasty had to deal with.

 Whereas previous civilian governments had recruited the educated sons (in the Confucian political tradition) of great aristocratic families into government, that possible course of action was not available anymore.
-The aristocratic elite had been nearly wiped out during the period of constant warfare and rebellions since the mid 9th century.
+The aristocratic elite had been nearly wiped out during the period of constant warfare and rebellions since the mid-9th century.
 Not only had many people and entire families of this formerly privileged class been killed, many documents that documented their land titles or genealogical records had been destroyed as well.
 Many documents of importance for the former aristocratic class, such as the genealogical registry of the great aristocratic families, had been lost during the preceding decades of warfare.

 Song Dynasty governmental seal made of copper (Remarks on its surfaces indicate the date and the office)In order to find suitable talented individuals to staff government positions, the Song rulers decided to use the long established practice of holding imperial examinations as the predominant way of recruitment.
 These examinations had been secondary in importance until then and were only held occasionally during the Tang dynasty.